Italy's Audit Court warns against more austerity

 But they have also deepened the recession and there has been speculation another austerity budget may be needed after this month's general election to put Italy on course to hitting its target of balancing the budget in structural terms this year.

-As a result, Audit Court President Luigi Giampaolino warned that tax increases should not be considered, saying that the tax burden was already "out of line" and that the hikes would create "the conditions for further recessionary effects".
+But the Audit Court President Luigi Giampaolino warned tax increases should not be considered an option, saying that the tax burden was already "out of line" and that the hikes would create "the conditions for further recessionary effects".